Death Valley (British TV series): Reception

-The Guardian declared it a quality cosy mystery series, calling it "witty and fun".
-In The Daily Telegraph Benji Wilson gave the opener four stars out of five; "Timothy Spall’s witty sleuth proves a rival for Ludwig".
+Lucy Mangan of The Guardian declared the first series a quality cosy mystery series, calling it "witty and fun".
+In The Daily Telegraph Benji Wilson gave the opening episode four stars out of five; "Timothy Spall’s witty sleuth proves a rival for Ludwig".
+On the other hand, Phil Harrison in the The Independent wrote: "It would drift away on the faintest breeze.
+There are undoubtedly less pleasant ways to spend a Sunday evening in front of the television.
+But this is less cosy crime, more comatose crime."